 We strive to support programs that enhance all aspects of faculty work at CSUEB.
 We provide opportunities and space for faculty to collaborate on projects that improve teaching and student learning.
 We strive to enhance collegiality among faculty as we all expand our intellectual, pedagogical, and scholarly horizons.
 Our services are available to full and part-time CSU East Bay faculty at all stages of their academic careers.

 Back to the Bay, CSUEB's annual professional development event is sponsored by Academic Affairs, Office of Faculty Development/Faculty Center for Excellence in Teaching, Office of the Online Campus, and University Extension.
 Each year since 2003, Back to the Bay brings faculty and staff together to share their expertise, and learn from one another and campus experts about topics of interest to faculty in their roles as teachers, advisors, researchers, users of technology, and active participants in the campus community.
 Back to the Bay features variety of workshops on pedagogy, research, governance, and teaching with technology at our state-of-the-art facility (Valley Business & Technology Center [VBT]).
+Back to the Bay will be held August 15, 2018.
+Please submit your proposal by Monday May, 21st, 2018.

 The Center for Community Engagement efforts and initiatives focus on ways that Cal State East Bay can contribute to the well being of our local communities.
 Our community partners represent a broad scope of non profit and public entities that contribute to education, arts, equity, community health, food security, and sustainability.
 Our office supports faculty, students, and community agencies in a variety of ways: Curriculum Development, Community Contacts, Student Placements, Professional Development, and Project Planning